ATTX-project/graphmanager-service/README.md

 * do clean build: `gradle clean build`
 * see tasks: `gradle tasks --all` and depenencies `gradle depenencies`
-* see test coverage `gradle graph_manager:pytest coverage` it will generate a html report in `build/coverage/htmlcov`
+* see test coverage `gradle pytest coverage` it will generate a html report in `htmlcov`

 ### Run without Gradle